MicrosoftDocs/power-automate-docs/articles/approvals-known-issues.md

 **Approvals with Custom responses set to Everyone must Approve**

-Approvals that rely on custom responses can fail if sent to many users with the type set to "Everyone must approve", due to data size limitations of the results field.
+Approvals that rely on custom responses can fail if they're sent to many users with the type set to "Everyone must approve".
+This failure is due to data size limitations of the results field.